 No, but you can create a separate sperm deposit.

 We oversee the number of pregnancies to comply with applicable legislation in various countries.
-For example, a donor may provide children to no more than 10 families in the UK.

 Unfortunately, we cannot accept you on our donor program, if you do not know your biological family’s medical history.